mgulmak3333/car-object-detection-ai/README.md

 ### 3. Download the Model

-Download the `brain_tumor_model.h5` file from the Kaggle link provided above and place it into the root directory of this project.
+Download the `voren.pt` file from the Kaggle link provided above and place it into the root directory of this project.

 ### 4. Run the Streamlit App